-Some of the most successful projects to date have been 'place-based' learning which have taken account of local knowledge, context, and priorities, thereby showing an understanding of local and regional needs.
+Some of the most successful projects to date have been 'placebased' learning which have taken account of local knowledge, context, and priorities, thereby showing an understanding of local and regional needs.
 Their approach has been inclusive and practitioner led.

-Some projects have formed extremely valuable partnerships with parents and the community, the NHS, and the caring and specialist agencies.
-The Trustees encourage this integrated working with other partners which fosters a unified approach to the learning, care and wellbeing of the whole child.
+Several projects have formed extremely valuable partnerships with parents and the community, the NHS and the caring and specialist agencies.
+The Trustees encourage this integrated working with other partners which fosters a unified approach to the care and well-being of the whole child.

-Other projects have been entirely school/setting focused and on occasions have involved primary and special education working together.
+Other projects have been entirely school/setting focused and on occasions have involved primary and special education working and researching together.

 However, the key thing is to demonstrate what will be different and better for the children at the end of the project.
-Your application must be about the difference your research will make to children's lives and life chances, and the evidence you will gather to demonstrate this impact
+Your application must be about the difference your research will make to children's lives and the evidence you will gather to demonstrate this impact.